María de Lourdes (singer)

-Youth
+Life and career

 María de Lourdes was born in Mexico-City in 1939.
 Her father was Alberto Pérez Beltrán, schoolteacher, and her mother was Emilia López Santoyo.
 As a small child, María de Lourdes lived for five years in Zetal, Veracruz where her father was posted.
 The family returned to Tepito in Mexico-City where María de Lourdes spent most of her youth.
 She spent a year on the ranch of her uncle in Uriangato, Guanajuato.
 In Mexico-City she followed a business course and worked a short while as a secretary at a tannery.

 From an early age María de Lourdes showed her talent as a singer.
 She would sing pastorelas in school and traditional Mexican songs at family gatherings.
 María de Lourdes participated in a talent show at radio station XEW and obtained a contract at radio station XEQ which got her noticed.
 At the age of 17, in 1957 she was offered a couple of small roles as singer in movies.

-Ambassador of the Mexican Song

 Her first album, Así es mi tierra, came out in 1961.
 In 1963, at the 61st sessions of the International Olympic Committee, Mexico-City was designated host of the 1968 Olympic Games.
 María de Lourdes was asked to contribute to Mexico's international goodwill-campaign and Miguel Alemán Valdés, at the time chairman of the National Tourism Board, named her Ambassador of the Mexican Song.
 In 1963, upon an invitation of President Sukarno, María de Lourdes performed at the Games of the New Emerging Forces in Jakarta.
 An international tour ensued.
 María de Lourdes was well received in Japan, where she brought out an album in 1965.
 In 1971 she was invited to sing for emperor Hirohito.

 Also in Mexico María de Lourdes became a famous singer.
 In the 1960s and 1970s she was a frequent guest of the national television show Noches Tapatías and in 1976 she hosted the show.
 In 1974 she scored her biggest hit with Juan Zaizar's song Cruz de Olvido.

 She continued to receive invitations to perform for high-level visitors, such as the visit of German President Walter Scheel to Mexico in 1977.
 In 1986 her album Mujer Importante was nominated for a Grammy award in the category Best Mexican-American Performance.

-María de Lourdes in the Netherlands

 María de Lourdes was invited by Queen Beatrix in 1991 to sing Las Mañanitas at the 80th birthday of her father, Prince Bernhard.
 During this trip she also gave a show in Amsterdam that was recorded live and broadcast on national television.
 It gave her instant popularity in the Netherlands and contracts for albums and tours.
 In November 1997, after another tour through the Netherlands, María de Lourdes collapsed and died because of a heart-attack.
 When her remains arrived in Mexico-City, thousands of followers filled Garibaldi-square, bode a last farewell and sang Cruz de Olvido.